Introduction

 Natalie MacLean 00:07:48 And those flavors, are they more coconut versus French vanilla spice or I mean, I’m generalizing grossly here, but.

-Adam Lechmere 00:08:12 And what you’re finding now.
-So historically, American oak has always been seen as the ideal oak for Tempranillo and was used in vast quantities in rock.
-And now, you know, as rock modernizes.
-And over the last 25 years, far more American oak is being used and other aging methods.
+Adam Lechmere 00:07:55 No, I mean, you only get those coconut, vanilla-y flavours when you use huge amounts of new oak.
+You know, they’re not using so much new oak.
+Now, you’ll still find the old fashioned Rioja which do have that kind of powerful, sort of slightly vanilla-y, slightly sweeter flavour.
+And what you’re finding now.
+So historically, American oak has always been seen as the ideal oak for Tempranillo and was used in vast quantities in Rioja.
+And now, as Rioja modernizes and over the last 25 years, far more American oak is being used and other aging methods.
 Indeed, concrete is being used as well.
-So the center of gravity is changing slightly.
+So the centre of gravity is changing slightly.
 American oak is still used a lot, and it still does make fabulous wines, but you’re finding a many more wine bodegas using French oak now.

 Natalie MacLean 00:08:49 French oak.
-And just for those who may not be familiar with the system, really just correct me if I’m got anything wrong here.
-But we all has four classifications.
-Start with young or yovan wines that have little to no oak aging.
-Then there’s credenza.
-Wines age from minimum of one year in oak barrels, reserve a minimum three years aging, and finally the highest category, Grand Reserve a minimum five years.
+And just for those who may not be familiar with the system, Rioja – just correct me if I’m got anything wrong here – but Rioja’s four classifications start with young or Joven wines that have little to no oak aging.
+Then there’s Crianza, wines age from minimum of one year in oak barrels.
+Reserva, a minimum three years aging.
+And finally the highest category, Grand Reserva, a minimum five years.
 So we talked about the American oak and the differences in them.
+So with all these categories, how do Vino de Autor self-driven wines – I don’t know what that means – vino de autot fit into this classification system or not.
+What are they?
+Are they like Super Tuscans or Bordeaux Garagistes wines?

-Adam Lechmere 00:09:32 Well, vino de outer I’m an outer means author in Spanish.
-Okay.
-And vino.
-It’s not a term which carries any kind of regulatory weights at all, you know, it’s like a bit like saying winemakers choice in America.
-But of vino there is this phrase I hate.
-Actually, it’s sort of incredibly pretentious, but it wants to put across the idea.
-This wine was made in an extremely artisanal, extremely handmade wine by Extra Special, an outdoor.
-It’s a wine made.
-It’s sort of super intellectual wine, you know, wants to impart that.
+Adam Lechmere 00:09:32 Well, vino de autor.
+Autor means author in Spanish.
+And Vino de Autor is not a term which carries any kind of regulatory weights at all.
+It’s like a bit like saying winemakers choice in America.
+But of Vino de Autor is a phrase that actually.
+It’s sort of incredibly pretentious.
+But it wants to put across the idea that this wine was made in an extremely artisanal, extremely handmade wine by an author.
+It’s a wine…

+Adam Lechmer: 00:09:47 Its a sort of super intellectual wine.
+It wants to impart that.
 But we’re touching on the idea of the new regulations here.
-So what you have with the new regulations that came in in 2017 that sit alongside the old regulations of oak aging, and those are still incredibly important.
+So what you have with the new regulations that came in 2017 that sit alongside the old regulations of oak aging, and those are still incredibly important.
 And we’ll get on to how important they are in a minute.

-Adam Lechmere 00:10:18 So they’ve in no way been superseded.
-But the new regulations allow you to put, you know, you’ve got vino de zona, which is a wine of zone, which is a sort of bigger, bigger area.
-You’ve got vino de municipio, which is like a town wine, and you’ve got vino venido singular, which is single vineyard.
-And you’ve also got another level which is venido n, which means you can put wine of a certain place, which just complicates things.
-I mean.
-Spanish bureaucracy is super complicated, but I won’t get into all the differences between them.
-But just to take one of them the vineyards singular, that is, a wine made from vines that are at least 35 years old.
+So they’ve in no way been superseded.
+But the new regulations allow you to put, you know, you’ve got Vino de Zona, which is a wine of zone, which is a sort of bigger area.
+You’ve got Vino de Municipio, which is like a town wine, and you’ve got Vino Vinẽdo Singular, which is single vineyard.
+And you’ve also got another level which is Vinẽdo en, which means you can put wine of a certain place, which just complicates things.
+I mean Spanish bureaucracy is super complicated, but I won’t get into all the differences between them.
+But just to take one of them the Vinẽdo Singular, that is a wine made from vines that are at least 35 years old.
 They must be handpicked.
 The wine must come from a single vineyard.
 And, you know, it’s incredibly important.
-You know, you could always make wine from it, whichever way you chose in Roca.
+You know, you could always make wine in whichever way you chose in Rioja.
 But if you wanted to put the way you made the wine on the label, then you came up against the actual labeling regulations.
+And so there was a limit to the size you could put your single vineyard name on the wine, for example.
+And now if you put Vinẽdo Singular, this is a signal that this wine is officially of this type from this vineyard.
+And so it allows winemakers who have always wanted to make wines from single vineyards and always and often have done, but previously couldn’t do so and remain within the Rioja appellation.
+Officially they can now say this is an official Rioja wine from this gorgeous vineyard, and they can explain the properties of that vineyard.

 Natalie MacLean 00:12:11 The smaller the better generally.
 But yeah, absolutely.
 So you mentioned that there’s a shift away from oak aging and for winemaking that goes back to the Romans concrete tanks we’re seeing in the region or you’re seeing.
+So is this just because consumers are wanting less oaked wines?
+What’s driving this resurgence to the past?

 Natalie MacLean 00:14:14 And is the concrete tank inert?
 Like, it just doesn’t impart anything.
 It just sort of preserves the wine as is.
-Is that what a concrete tank is doing.
+Is that what a concrete tank is doing?

-Adam Lechmere 00:14:32 It’s to do with the way the exchange of oxygen, but also very definite.
-It’s quite extraordinary when you put your head into one of these tanks and you can smell that, that cement smell and you think that must impart flavors to the wine, but it just kind of gives it a sort of it’s much more to do with, I think, with texture, really, or it’s a lot to do with texture.
-You know, it gives the wine a much more precise and a much more definite texture.
+Adam Lechmere 00:14:23 There are two types of concrete tank.
+You either line them or you don’t.
+And these tanks are unlined.
+And so the gradually the wine sort of gets into it and it becomes less sort of porous.
+It’s to do with the way the exchange of oxygen, but also very definite.
+It’s quite extraordinary when you put your head into one of these tanks and you can smell that cement smell and you think that must impart flavours to the wine.
+But it just kind of gives it a sort of.
+It’s much more to do with, I think, with texture, really.
+Or it’s a lot to do with texture.
+It gives the wine a much more precise and a much more definite texture.

 Natalie MacLean 00:14:56 Is that because of that micro oxygenation getting into the tank?
 Is that what’s happening?